mysticmind/reversemarkdown-net/README.md

 **Markdown flavors**
 - GitHub Flavoured Markdown conversion for br, pre, tasklists, and table.
 Use `var config = new ReverseMarkdown.Config(githubFlavoured:true);`.
 By default the table will always be converted to Github flavored markdown immaterial of this flag
 - Slack Flavoured Markdown conversion.
 Use `var config = new ReverseMarkdown.Config { SlackFlavored = true };`
 - CommonMark-focused output with opt-in flags to preserve compatibility.
-Use `var config = new ReverseMarkdown.Config { CommonMark = true };`
+Use `var config = new ReverseMarkdown.Config { CommonMark = true };` This mode may emit inline HTML for tricky emphasis/link cases unless you disable `CommonMarkUseHtmlInlineTags`.

 **Tables**
 - Support for nested tables (converted as HTML inside markdown)